AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 env ENVIRONMENT_NAME;
 ```

-The file [`nginx/default.conf`](nginx/default.conf) uses a [resty template](https://github.com/bungle/lua-resty-template) to do the token replacement with environment variables, as `manifest.json` is being served.
+The file [`nginx/default.conf`](nginx/default.conf) uses a [resty template](https://github.com/bungle/lua-resty-template) to do the token replacement with environment variables, as files like `manifest.json` and `openfin/app.json` are being served.

 For more info, see the [`Dockerfile`](Dockerfile).